-We expect that all teachers will act in accordance with the personal and professional behaviours set out in the Teachers' Standards.
+We expect that all teacher will act in accordance with the personal and professional behaviours set out in the Teachers' Standards.
+Teaching Assistants will act in accordance with the Professional Standards for Teaching Assistants.

 We expect all support staff, governors and volunteers to also act with personal and professional integrity, respecting the safety and wellbeing of others.